Extended Hodge Theory for Fibred Cusp Manifolds: Introduction

-Note that the term ``product" in the phrase product type fibred cusp metric does not refer to the metric on $Y$, but rather to the invariance in $x$ of the metric on $Y$, except for the given factor on the fibers.
+Note that the term ``product" in the phrase ``product type fibred cusp metric" does not refer to the metric on $Y$, but rather the fact that $ds_B^2$ and $h$ are independent of $x$.
 In general, we cannot assume that the metric on $Y$ is even locally a product.
 This is possible when $Y$ is a flat bundle with respect to the structure group ${\rm Isom}(F,g_F)$ for some fixed metric $g_F$ on $F$.
-When this is possible, and when we take the metric on $Y$ to be a local product, we say that the metric $g_{fc}$ is {\em geometrically flat} fibred cusp metric.
-The results below about extended harmonic forms require that the metric is an ``admissible perturbation" of such a metric.
-By analysis in \cite{GH2}, an admissible perturbation is a metric which differs from a reference metric by a linear combination of the forms $\frac{dx}{x}$, $d_{y_i}$, and $xd_{z_j}$ for base coordinates $y_i$ and fiber coordinates $z_j$, where the coefficients vanish like $x^2$ as $x\to 0$.
-The background analytic results from the next section are identical for the reference metric and the admissible perturbation, thus in the proofs, we can simply consider product type and geometrically flat fibred cusp metrics.
+When this is possible, and when we take the metric on $Y$ to be a local product, we say that the metric $g_{fc}$ is a {\em geometrically flat} fibred cusp metric.
+Whereas the results below about weighted $L^2$ harmonic forms require only that the first order Gauss Bonnet operator is Fredholm with a particular regularity result, the results for extended harmonic forms require regularity and Fredholm results for the (second order) Hodge Laplacian.
+As has been noted in \cite{GHAalto}, reflecting a similar condition required for the results in \cite{JM}, this requires the more stringent condition that the metric is an ``admissible perturbation" of a geometrically flat fibred cusp metric.
+The background analytic results we require for the proofs are identical for the reference metric and the admissible perturbation, thus in the proofs, we can simply consider product type and geometrically flat fibred cusp metrics.

-The first result in this paper relates weighted $L^2$ harmonic forms fibred cusp metrics on $M$ to intersection cohomology of $X$ of various perversities.
+The first result in this paper relates weighted $L^2$ harmonic forms for fibred cusp metrics on $M$ to intersection cohomology of $X$ of various perversities.
 This theorem is a slight generalisation of the results in \cite{HHM}, and the technique of proof is similar.
 First we define the notation used in the theorem.
-The forms we will consider lie in weighted $L^2$ spaces for the metric $g_{fc}$:
+The forms we will consider lie in weighted $L^2$ spaces of smooth forms for the metric $g_{fc}$:

 This space is equipped with a metric.
 For $\tau, \eta \in x^cL^2\Omega^*(M,g_{fc})$, we define